DJahich/sf_site/README.md

-A small scripts for checking machines status
+A small script for checking machines status